What is Film Noir?

 This action film by Louis Malle was based Noel Calef’s 1956 novel.
 While it heralds the imminent arrival of the French new wave, it still qualifies as film noir for its appropriation of US postwar cinema in its portrayal of lovers gone corrupt.

 The legendary Steven Soderbergh once wrote about this movie, and I quote, “One of the remarkable things about the film is that it’s a great story regardless of what people say about it.”
 And he was right; The Third Man is one of the greatest, wittiest, steadfastly compassionate, and elegantly shot thriller in time.
 The movie is about more than its plot.
 Betrayal, disillusion and misdirected sexual longing are a few of my favorite things, and The Third Man blends them all impeccably with an unquestionable plot and a location that blurs the line between decay and beauty.

-Enjoyed The First Act of Every Film Is The Same?
+Enjoyed Film Noir: Ultimate Guide to the Dark & Sexy Cinematic Style?
 Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…

 Stuff You Need in Your Life: